jonathanmcmahon/diamondtime/README.md

 - Specify hard constraints for team and field unavailability
 - Specify soft constraints for team and field preferences
 - Generate balanced schedules with equal home and away games
-- Output schedules in readable, JSON, or CSV formats
+- Output schedules to stdout, JSON, or CSV files

 ## Quick start